MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Fault-Tolerance.md

 Storage Spaces in Windows Server 2016 introduces an advanced technique developed by Microsoft Research called ‘local reconstruction codes’, or LRC.
 At large scale, dual parity uses LRC to split its encoding/decoding into a few smaller groups, to reduce the overhead required to make writes or recover from failures.

 With hard disk drives (HDD) the group size is four symbols; with solid-state drives (SSD), the group size is six symbols.
-For example, here’s what the layout looks like with hard disk drives and 12 hardware fault domains (i.e. 12 servers) – there are two groups of four data symbols.
+For example, here's what the layout looks like with hard disk drives and 12 hardware fault domains (meaning 12 servers) – there are two groups of four data symbols.
 It achieves 72.7% storage efficiency.

 ![local-reconstruction-codes](media/Storage-Spaces-Fault-Tolerance/local-reconstruction-codes-180px.png)